Newhaven Circular Walk

 3. In 35 metres, approaching the main road, turn left on the surfaced path, screened from the road by a line of trees.
 In 250 metres turn left on the pavement.
 In 120 metres cross the A259 at traffic lights, following a sign for ‘local shops’.
 In 15 metres keep to the right of a grass island and bus stops, then turn left on Mount Road.
 In 45 metres turn right (uphill) on Station Road, with the parade of shops on your left.

 4. In 100 metres take the first road on the left, Beresford Road.
 Note that if you do not wish to visit the Flying Fish AND you intend to take the short cut, your best option is to continue up Station Road and on to The Crescent, then pick up the short cut directions below from the junction with Seaview Road on your right.
-At the end of Beresford Road in 380 metres, turn right on a surfaced path (Denton Drive), marked as ‘unsuitable for motors’.
+At the end of Beresford Road in 380 metres, turn right on a surfaced drive (Denton Drive), marked as ‘unsuitable for motors’.
 There are houses to the right at first, then in 100 metres you have a cemetery below on your left.
 In 60 metres the garden of The Flying Fish is to your left.
 For the pub, in 100 metres turn left at the end of the path on Denton Road, reaching the entrance in 60 metres (but for PS at Denton Church cross Denton Road and turn right, then left on Heighton Road - you can pick up the directions below at the top of Rectory Road).

 5 Denton to Bishopstone